Translating for a French Canadian Audience

-June 20, 2016 – Language Connections, as a Boston-based translation and interpreting company, we are often asked to produce a French translation.
+June 20, 2016 – Language Connections, as a Boston-based translation and interpreting services company, we are often asked to produce a French translation.
 The first question our project managers ask the client is: Which target audience are you translating for?
 Many people seem taken aback by this question as they assume that differences between French in France and that in Canada are primarily spoken ones, and that the written language must be the same.
-Since many of our projects deal with translating for French Canadian or Québec French speakers, we often encounter this issue.
+Since many of our projects deal with translating services for French Canadian or Québec French speakers, we often encounter this issue.

 According to Leo Galperin, President of Language Connections, “Most linguists agree that the difference between Canadian French and that used in France (also known as Standard European French) is larger than that between British and US English, and comparable to differences between European and Brazilian Portuguese.”